petru/cakewalk/docs/bot_options.md

 : `true`

 Description
-: Should Cinch attempt to reconnect after a connection loss?
+: Should Cakewalk attempt to reconnect after a connection loss?

 ## sasl